- Common non-venomous snakes in Ohio include the eastern milk snake, eastern hognose snake, and gray rat snake.

 The eastern fox snake might give you a scare if you just look quickly.
 It has an orange-brown color similar to the color of a copperhead snake, which is venomous.
-But the Eastern Fox snake is not venomous.
-You will find Eastern Fox snakes along the southwestern shore of Lake Erie and to the west of Sandusky in Ohio.
-While their range is limited to a small portion of the state, they can grow quite large, sometimes reaching five feet in length.
+But the eastern fox snake is not venomous.
+You will find eastern fox snakes along the southwestern shore of Lake Erie and to the west of Sandusky in Ohio.
+While their range is limited to a small portion of the state, they can grow quite large, sometimes reaching 5 feet in length.
 While they’re often mistaken for venomous snakes because of their coloration, they’re not poisonous but will vibrate their tail to imitate rattlesnakes if they feel threatened.

 Water Snakes in Ohio

-There are 3 water snakes in Ohio that are considered “true” water snakes:
+There are three water snakes in Ohio that are considered “true” water snakes: